 If you asked me to explain divinity, I would tell you that what is divine is the impulse that keeps life “life-ing.”
 The turtles, and all other non-human beings, are devoted to life.
 It is innate, and probably is in humans too, and available if we can drop the religious constructs that squash our animal selves.

 Most humans fail to see the turtle’s journey as sacred and, as a result, value pizza over her pilgrimage.
 That can cost the turtle her life.

 There are things that can be done to make road crossings safer for turtles and other wildlife, such as green bridges and tunnels.
 Humans seem to lack an appetite, however, for spending money on those who will never be able to reciprocate.

 When I recognized the turtle’s nesting walk as an act of sacred devotion, I made a pledge to help them.
 I even started a nonprofit organization to save turtles and their wetland habitats.
 But the needed work is really helping others to connect with what is sacred, so they will want to help too.

 On July 19, 2021, Lori Ferry’, my HEARTH project co-director, and I will be guiding an online HEARTH Circle shamanic experience with the theme “The Sacred Way.”
 The online HEARTHs benefit the Olympic Mountain EarthWisdom Circle, an educational 501(c)(3) that promotes a sacred and responsible relationship with the Earth.
-For a small donation you can oin us live or listen to the replay afterwards.
-The HEARTH Circle is an opportunity to connect with the sacred and experience a shamanic pilgrimage.
+Join us (or listen to the replay afterwards) for a small donation.
+The HEARTH Circle is an opportunity to connect with the sacred.